SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 Use the `exec-mobileid.properties.sample` and create your own `exec-mobileid.properties` file.
 Refer to the [sample file](exec-mobileid.properties.sample) for the settings.

-At this point you can test the module itself with proper command line parameters:
+At this point you can test the Mobile ID module itself with proper command line parameters.
 Examples:
 ```
 ./exec-mobileid.sh +41791234567
 X-MSS-MobileID-SN:="MIDCHEGU8GSH6K88"